guardian/actions-assume-aws-role/README.md

 # @guardian/actions-assume-aws-role

 This is a [GitHub Action][action] for use during [CI].
-Use it to gain temporary credentials to AWS [by exchanging GitHub OIDC credentials for AWS IAM Assume Role][aws-docs] using an `AWS::IAM::OIDCProvider`.
+Use it to gain temporary credentials to AWS [by exchanging GitHub OIDC credentials for federated access to AWS][aws-docs] using an `AWS::IAM::OIDCProvider`.

+**:bulb: Are you working on a Guardian repository and using `@guardian/actions-assume-aws-role` to upload artifacts to [Riff-Raff]?
+[Skip ahead]!**

 ## Set up
 [This blog][awsteele] provides a lot of detail.